ilkkayli/ProgramHealthCheck/README.md

 # ProgramHealthCheck

 #Author ilkkayli
-#Checks the status of a certain program and starts it if the program is down.
+#Monitors status of a certain program and re-starts it in case of unplanned shutdown.
-#Takes name of the executable and path as arguments.
+#I implemented this script when we had a proxy application running on Windows 2008 server and that proxy crashed every now and then preventing
+#connections to Jenkins slaves.
+Script re-started the proxy when it crashed.

+#Prerequisities: Python 2, not tested with Python 3.